sipb/homeworld/design/key-infrastructure.md

 ## Date and revision

-This is the first revision of this document, and is the plan as of 2017-07-25 at 22:10 PM.
+This is the second revision of this document, and is the plan as of 2017-07-26.
 This document should be considered tentative and not a finalized design.

 # Definitions